codex-storage/docs.codex.storage/docs/index.md

 ---
 sidebar_position: 1
-description: Codex is building a Decentralized Durability Storage Engine
+description: Codex is building a decentralised durability storage engine
 ---
-# How to use Codex
+# How to Use Codex

-> The Codex project aims to create a decentralized durability engine that allows persisting data in p2p networks.
+> The Codex project aims to create a decentralised durability engine that allows persisting data in p2p networks.
 In other words, it allows storing files and data with predictable durability guarantees for later retrieval.

 > WARNING: This project is under active development and is considered pre-alpha.